 Sage is partnered with Ecole Parsons a Paris/Paris College of Art, which offers an extraordinary opportunity for students who wish to experience European art, design, and the culture of Paris.
 This program offers studies in Communication Design, Design Management, Fashion Design, Fine Arts, Illustration, Photography, and Critical Studies.
 Instruction is in English.

-The Sage-sponsored program at the Center for Cross-Cultural Study (CC-CS) in Seville, Spain, offers courses in language, literature, history, and the fine arts from the intermediate to the advanced level.
-Internships may also be arranged, but a semester's advance notice and near fluency in Spanish are required.
+The Sage-sponsored program at the Center for Cross-Cultural Study (CC-CS) in Seville or Alicante, Spain, offers courses in language, literature, history, and the fine arts from the intermediate to the advanced level.
+Internships may also be arranged, but a semester's advance notice and near fluency in Spanish are required for some placements.
+Programs in English are available.

 [Big Ben]United Kingdom

 Sage has an agreement with the University of the Arts London.
 This program focuses on all realms of the art world in six distinctive campuses.
-Located throughout London City, this programs offers a real focus on the Arts.
+Located throughout London, this programs offers a real focus on the Arts.

 American Institute for Foreign Study